Modern philosophy: Phenomenology

 Phenomenology is the study of the structure of experience.
-It is a broad philosophical movement founded in the early years of the 20th century by Edmund Husserl, expanded upon by a circle of his followers at the universities of Göttingen and Munich in Germany.
+It is a broad philosophical movement founded in the early years of the 20th century by Edmund Husserl, expanded upon by a circle of his followers at the University of Göttingen and the Ludwig-Maximilians-Universität München in Germany.
 The philosophy then spread to France, the United States, and elsewhere, often in contexts far removed from Husserl's early work.